imyangmo/notionbook/UpdateNotes.md

 # Update Notes

+**2023.8.20**
+- FIX: fixed a Notion link that does not displayed properly issue
+- FIX: re-enabled Vercel Analytics
+- FIX: daisyui theme display issues

+---

 **2023.8.15**
 - Notionbook initial version.

 ---

 NotionBook is an variant of [Notionpaper](https://github.com/imyangmo/notionpaper_ssr), hence below changelogs are from Notionpaper.

+---

 **2023.8.1**
  - Notionpaper can change your content dynamically by using SSR now, you don't need to re-deploy to update your site after every change.